folsomcp/specpolFlow/docs-jb/About/Available_Polarimeters_and_Adapating_SPF.md

 Narval observations are already in the correct format for SpecpolFlow.
 ESPaDOnS observations acquired from the PolarBase archive are also in the correct format.

 For more details on converting observations, please refer to the [tutorial on converting to .s files](../Tutorials/1-ConvertToSFiles_Tutorial.ipynb).

+If you are interested in developing a converter for another instrument, you are welcome to contact us, or check the [contributing](../Contributing/Contributing.md) page.

 ## Using SpecpolFlow in Spectroscopic Analyses

 SpecpolFlow can be used for any kind of spectroscopic data that fits the format described above.
-It has functions for
+The SpecpolFlow tools will generally work with echelle spectra and single order spectra.
+Although observations with no formal uncertainty may cause problems in some functions, and result in bad uncertainty estimates.
+It has functions for:

 * Normalizing spectra
 * Coadding observations